eecs280staff/tutorials/docs/setup_xcode.md

 | <img src="images/xcode120.png" width="192px" /> | <img src="images/xcode125.png" width="192px" /> |

 ## Compile and Run
 An Xcode target compiles (builds) one executable.
-One executable should have exactly one `main()` function.

-Now, we'll have Xcode do the build.
 We need to avoid multiple `main()` functions by including the right files in our target.
 Click "p1-stats" in the side bar, then "p1-stats" under TARGETS.
 Click "Build Phases", the "Compile Sources".
-Include the files needed to compile the `main.exe` executable.
+Include the files needed to compile the main program.
 Remove any other files by selecting them and clicking on the "–" button.

 <img src="images/xcode130.png" width="768px" />